DEVARJAN1/Prompt-Engineering-EXP-9/README.md

 | **Prompt with Different Style**    | "Cartoon dogs in the park", "A cartoon yellow flower" | By specifying a cartoon style, this prompt alters the artistic representation of the scene, making it less realistic and more playful or exaggerated. |
 ``

+## Result;
+Successfully, explored the various prompting techniques used for generating videos through AI models.
+The goal is to demonstrate how different prompt structures, such as simple vs. detailed prompts, affect the quality, coherence, and style of the generated videos.